The entire museum is open until 20 pm on Thursdays!

 The open-air museum at Kulturen in Lund is filled with culturally historic houses and outdoor environments that you can visit.
 Here you can get an idea of how people have lived in southern Sweden during different times and in different social environments, both in the countryside and in cities.
 Some of the buildings are in their original location, while others have been moved here since the museum opened in 1892.
 Of course, all our exhibitions are also open in the evenings!

-Picnic, visit to a café and play in the park
+Picnic, Kulturens café and play in the park

-The museum park offers space for rest, picnics and play.
+The museum park has space for resting, picnicking and playing.
 There are benches here and there where you can sit down, weather permitting.
-Our cozy café in the open-air museum is open until 3:30 p.m.
-Children can play on our playground, which consists of a city area with a town hall, church, shop, forge, stables and square, and a rural area with a watermill with a treadle wheel and animals sculpted in wood.
-Also our play exhibition HC Andersen's fairy tale world is open in the evening!
+Our cozy cafe in the open-air museum is open from 11:00 to 15:30 until the end of April, then until 16:30 during the summer.
+Children can play in our playground, which consists of a city area with a town hall, church, shop, smithy, stables and square, and a rural area with a watermill with treadle wheels and animals sculpted in wood.